-Due to the nature of our business, NLA assesses its business as very low risk with regards to slavery and human trafficking.
+Due to the nature of our business, NLA assesses its business as very low risk as regards slavery and human trafficking.
 However, we aim to regularly review the effectiveness of the relevant policies and procedures that we have in place.